Planning for Campus Re-Engagement

 - Our re-engagement plans and schedules for the New York City and Long Island campuses will differ.

-- Plans will include enhanced access requirements and layout changes to meet physical distancing requirements.
+- Plans, as determined by our working groups, will include enhanced access requirements and layout changes to meet physical distancing requirements.
 Facial coverings will be required on campus.

 - Equipment adjustments will allow hands-free operations of entries/facilities and support healthy air quality; signage will remind community members of responsible actions.